OpenFlowLabs/website/content/_index/consulting.md

 background = "light"

 title = "Consulting Services"
-subtitle = "If you're looking for a awesome partner for your next project feel free to contact us."
+subtitle = "If you're looking for an awesome partner for your next project feel free to contact us."

 +++